Tsaritsyno Palace: Restoration (1980s–2000s)

 In response to critics, the Moscow authorities referred to the opinion of Muscovites: according to sociological surveys, residents of the Tsaritsyno district wanted to see the palace restored.
-It was also said that Moscow needs a large high-level museum complex in Tsaritsyno, and the reconstructed ensemble is suitable for this.
-Preservation of the palace as a ruin would require the construction of another large building on the territory of the ensemble to accommodate museum displays.
 M. M. Posokhin noted that the roof of the palace, which existed for about a hundred years, was temporary and was erected at the end of the 18th century by order of the then Moscow authorities in order to preserve the building.
 Therefore, it cannot be considered the author's intention.
-It was for this reason that a compilation project for the restoration of the palace arose, which was actively supported by Luzkov (Aleksey Komech did not agree with this argument, pointing out that the “historical” roof of the palace appeared a year before the death of Catherine II, and according to Kazakov’s plan).
-The continuity of the compilation project was also emphasized: it inherited the main ideas from the 1980s project, created by leading Soviet restorers (and at that time it passed all the necessary approvals).

-Experts also criticized the newly builds objects, that did not previously exist: a transformer box in the "Gothic style", a glass pavilion leading to the underground lobby of the museum, a light-dynamic fountain on the Middle Tsaritsyno pond (it was noted that Catherine II did not love fountains).
+Experts also criticized the newly-built objects, that did not previously exist: a transformer box in the Gothic style, a glass pavilion leading to the underground lobby of the museum, a light-dynamic fountain on the Middle Tsaritsyno pond (it was noted that Catherine II did not love fountains).